apache/pekko-grpc/interop-tests/README.md

 ## grpc-interop-testing tests

-Test interoperability between the Akka implementation and the implementation from `io.gpc:grpc-interop-testing`, based on [gRPC's original testset](https://github.com/grpc/grpc/blob/master/doc/interop-test-descriptions.md).
+Test interoperability between the Apache Pekko implementation and the implementation from `io.gpc:grpc-interop-testing`, based on [gRPC's original testset](https://github.com/grpc/grpc/blob/master/doc/interop-test-descriptions.md).

 There are 3 ways to run these tests: